“I do not mind what language an opera is sung in so long as it is an language I do not understand.” Sir Edward Appleton

 What comes after that?
 Contracts raining on your desk?
 A European tour?
 International fame?

-Sign up for your first singing lessons now.
+Sign up for your first vocal lessons melbourne now.